-One2One Listening started in 2016 because we live in a noisy, busy world and people often feel that no-one is listening to them.
+One2One Listening started in 2016 because people often feel that no-one is listening to them.

-In 2013 informal research began into the needs of people in Preston and the surrounding areas.
+In 2013 informal research began into the needs of people in Preston.
 Individuals were consulted, as well as support agencies, charities, local Christian churches and other faith groups.
 The research showed that the needs were varied and complex and often affected people’s mental, emotional and spiritual well-being.
 It became clear that many of those spoken to had a deep need to talk, to be heard and to be listened to.
 In a noisy, busy world this was becoming increasingly rare and people were struggling to find a space to share their story or their concerns.

 As a result of the research a development group was set up in 2014 to look at how to encourage and enable listening in a wide variety of contexts.
 The plan was two fold: